-- 1. Date, time, and location of the scheduled application interview, including any procedures for rescheduling the interview or instructions for returning the required information/documentation by mail - 2.
-Who is required to attend the interview - 3.
-Documents that must be provided at the interview to document the legal identity of household members, including information about what constitutes acceptable documentation - 4.
-Other documents and information that should be brought to the interview.
+- 1. Deadline for application and documentation submission - 2.
+Who is required to provide documentation - 3.
+Documents that must be provided by the deadline, confirming the legal identity of household members, and information about what constitutes acceptable documentation - 4.
+Other documents and information that should be submitted with the application packet.